Report illegal parking or abandoned vehicles to council

 In streets with rolled kerbs, vehicles should park parallel to the kerb with 2 wheels on the nature strip and 2 wheels on the road.

-Where parking bays have also been provided on the nature strip area adjacent to the rolled kerb, vehicles must only park in these bays with two wheels on the parking bay and two wheels on the road so that other vehicles can still negotiate the road.
+Where parking bays have been provided on the nature strip area adjacent to the rolled kerb, vehicles must only park in these bays with two wheels on the parking bay and two wheels on the road so that other vehicles can still negotiate the road.

 Vehicles must not park on footpaths.
-This obstructs pedestrians and other footpath areas as well as sight lines for vehicles using the roadway.
-Fines apply.
+This blocks pedestrians and other footpath areas as well as sight lines for vehicles using the roadway.
+Penalty Notices apply.

 Registered vehicles can be parked on a residential street provided it does not exceed the weight and length limit.
-This includes caravans and trailers; there are special rules for boat trailers.
+(This includes caravans and trailers - refer additional rules for boat trailers).

 Registered vehicles less than 4.5 tonnes in weight (GVM) or less 7.5 metres in length can park on residential streets for an unlimited time.

-Vehicles larger than this can only park on a residential street for a maximum of 1 hour unless specified by a permissive parking sign.
+Vehicles larger than this can only park on a residential street for a maximum of 1 hour unless otherwise specified by a parking sign.

 As of 1 July 2017 Council will be enforcing Section 15A of the Impounding Act 1993.
 This section affects the parking of boat trailers on the road for more than 28 days

 In order to balance the needs of boat trailer owners and other resident’s Council have developed a boat trailer guideline defining under what circumstances Council would take action to have boat trailers moved or impounded.